rust-lang/rust-wiki-backup/Note-bors-usage.md

 also does not merge "updates" to a pull request.
 It considers comments on commits only, not pull requests; if you update a pull request to contain new commits, they need to be reviewed anew.

-It is somewhat slow: github has a rate-limited API so it only cycles one step every 5 minutes.
-Which is plenty fast enough to integrate changes, but not instant-feedback fast.